Matiiss/IcyHotWaters/README.md

 # Icy Hot Waters

+## Work Heavily In Progress, however, development is paused during the ratings period of the jam this was originally made for.

 ## Launching the game using CLI
 After going through the entire process, subsequent launches are a simple `python icy_hot_waters.py`